-- (NET1451: CAT II) The IAO will ensure that all remote users are required to use a form of two-factor authentication to access the network. - (NET1452: CAT III) The IAO will ensure that the remote access infrastructure (i.e. authentication server, RAS/NAS device, VPN gateway) logs session connectivity and termination, userid, assigned IP address, and success or failure of all session events.
+- (NET1451: CAT II) The IAO/NSO will ensure that all remote users are required to use a form of two-factor authentication to access the network. - Two-factor authentication discussion; reference Section 3.4.3.1.

+• (NET1452: CAT III) The IAO/NSO will ensure that the remote access infrastructure (i.e., authentication server, RAS/NAS device, VPN gateway) logs session connectivity and termination, userid, assigned IP address, and success or failure of all session events.